-The money is still pouring in, and as we near £13,000, the question arises as to whether we can get to £13,500 and re-settle three families.
+The money is still pouring in, and we have now raised £14,500, so will be able to re-settle at least three families.
 Many thanks to all the poets, to everyone who sponsored us, to those who bought books, cakes, etc, and most of all to Maggie for her vision, enthusiasm and sheer hard work.
 What a fantastic project!

 Posted 2nd October 2017.